-$^{^{104}}$ The Interim Constitution of 1993 only included a very limited list of socio-economic rights.
+104 The Interim Constitution of 1993 only included a very limited list of socio-economic rights.

-vital part of the NDP.
+poverty and reduce inequality by 2030.
+The attainment of socio-economic rights forms a vital part of the NDP.
 The current 2014 to 2019 Medium Term Strategic Framework (MTSF) is the first five-year implementation phase of the NDP.

-124. The MTSF is structured around 14 priority outcomes which cover the focus areas identified in the NDP and Government's electoral mandate: education, health, safety and security, economic growth and employment, skills development, infrastructure, rural development, human settlements, local government, environment, international relations, public sector, social protection, nation-building and social cohesion.
+125. The MTSF is structured around 14 priority outcomes which cover the focus areas identified in the NDP and Government's electoral mandate: education, health, safety and security, economic growth and employment, skills development, infrastructure, rural development, human settlements, local government, environment, international relations, public sector, social protection, nation-building and social cohesion.

-125. Specific focus is drawn to the following human rights areas.
+126. Specific focus is drawn to the following human rights areas: